uber-web/math.gl/docs/README.md

 ## Features

+- `math.gl`: Basic math classes (vectors, matrices etc) and utilities (`toRadians` etc).
+- `@math.gl/geospatial`: Support for geospatial math, primarily the WGS84 coordinate system.

+## Class Library Features

 This is a short list of feature high-lights to show what math.gl is about:

-- **Classes for gl-matrix** - `gl-matrix` has a reptutation for being one of the highest performance and most battle-tested JavaScript math libraries.
-However, the `gl-matrix` interface is procedural, and depending on one's tastes, application code that uses it may not be as readable as it a class based API would be. math.gl provides classes for most gl-matrix objects.
+- **Classes for gl-matrix** - math.gl provides classes for `gl-matrix`. `gl-matrix` has a reputation for being one of the highest performance and most battle-tested JavaScript math libraries.
+However, the `gl-matrix` interface is procedural, and application code that uses it may not be as readable as it a class based API would be.

 - **Array-based Classes** - All math.gl classes (like `Vector3`, `Matrix4`) are subclasses of the built-in JavaScript `Array` class.
-This means that they can be used directly with any Javascript function that e.g. expects plain JavaScript `Array` arguments for Vectors.
+This means that they can be used directly with any Javascript function that e.g. expects vectors to be provided as plain JavaScript `Array` arguments.

 - **Debug Friendly** - JavaScript math can be frustrating to code and debug. math.gl offers **optional** error checking after every math operation which makes quick work of locating coding errors and bad data.
 Also, "printing support" (`toString`) simplifies debugging.